The Wedding Videographer Manifesto? What is that? Has he lost his mind? What is he going on about this time?

-So how do the principles effect my working practice?
+So how do the principles affect my working practice?
 Well, I personally don’t use equipment that draws attention to me or slows me down.
 So I limit myself to lightweight camera systems and small footprint carbon fiber tripods.
 I also prefer to shoot alone to keep things super mobile and low key.

 So setting boundaries and limits will create conditions for a more individual wedding film to be created.
 You are forced to think more creatively by the limitations, but you are also freed from the encumbrance of the equipment you choose not to use.
 On the busy wedding day shoot, you are better off with less equipment.
 Less is more when it comes to filming weddings, as this allows you to concentrate on capturing the story.
 A wedding is not a film set.

 No ship will ever make it to its destination without a captain at the helm.
 The director of a film always has a vision of the finished film in mind from the start of the process.
 So by setting limits to how you work, you will solidify a defining vision in creating your wedding films.
 Having a vision of the final film in one’s mind before you set out to shoot, will gain a better-finished product.